The Story of Boneless Chuck

 In the Beginning…

 In 1986, I was a 24-year-old illustrator/cartoonist living in New York City.
 It was a beautiful Friday morning in July, and I was excited.
 I had a full day of appointments with several influential art directors—meetings I’d been chasing for months.
-The early morning air was hot and muggy, and my interview suit clung to me, but I hit the streets with my portfolio under my arm, full of excitement and anticipation.
+The morning air was hot and muggy, and my interview suit clung to me, but I hit the streets with my portfolio, full of excitement and anticipation.

 There Was Humor…